TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 - Using the GitHub option will simply instruct the user_data script that runs when the server starts to download Game.ini to the server and place it in `/ark-asa/ShooterGame/Saved/Config/WindowsServer/Game.ini`

+## Troubleshooting
+- Monitoring the installation - You can view the user_data script that ran by connecting to your serve via SSH using the public key you provided, ubuntu user, and the IP address of the server.
+Example: `ssh -i .\ark_public_key ubuntu@34.225.216.87`.
+Once on the server you can view the progress of the user_data script that installs and configures ark using the command `journalctl -xu cloud-final`.
+Use the space bar to scroll through the output line by line or `shift+g` to scroll the end of the output.
+If there is an obvios reason that ark failed to install or start in the way you expect, you can most likely find it here.

+- Checking the ark service is running - You can run `systemctl status ark-island` to view the status of the ark server.
+The service should say `Active: active (running)`.
+If it does not, then the ark server failed to start or has stopped for some reason.

 ## Abandoned Features
 | Feature | Reason for Abandoning | Comparable Feature Implemented |
 | ------------- | ------------- | ------------- |